professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 glimpse(movies)
 ```

-**Question 1:** What are three or four other functions you have used to investigate dataframes and vectors?
+**Question:** What are three or four other functions you have used to investigate dataframes and vectors?
 List all the ones you recall with a #note stating their purpose directly in your RScript.
 If you don't recall, then review your past DataCamp assignments and then come back to this.

 Example:
 ```r